Native American Indian Spa Treatments

 Set on Arizona’s Gila River Indian Community, the Aji Spa at the Sheraton Wild Horse Pass Resort vets treatments with tribal elders.
 There isn’t a word for a hello or goodbye in the Pima and Maricopa language, which made the greeting at the front door of Sheraton’s Wild Horse Pass Resort and Spa an appropriate translation: “Friend, welcome to my house.
 It is good to see you.
 The creator be with you.”

-As you walk into the Aji spa, a floor mosaic tells the creation story.
+A floor mosaic tells the creation story as you walk into the Aji spa.
 The pool area has a traditional roundhouse in the shade, and treatments are based on Pima lore and traditional ingredients.
-Tashogith, the purifying facial treatment, employs white clay, which was used by the Pima to treat acne.
+Tashogith, the purifying facial treatment, employs white clay, which the Pima used to treat acne.
 Aut, a facial repair treatment, focuses on aloe, used within the community to soothe and soften the skin.

 Bahn, the Blue Coyote Wrap